 Palladio (1992-95) for strings

 Adiemus I: Songs of Sanctuary (1994) for soprano, chorus and orchestra

 The Armed Man: A Mass for peace (1999) for soloists, chorus and orchestra

-Looking Ahead: performances of new Miserere this season include the world premiere complete at Grayshott Concerts with Polyphony conducted by Stephen Layton (29 Nov) and broadcast on Classic FM, the North American premiere by DCINY at Carnegie Hall in New York (20 Jan) and a UK tour in June 2020 visiting London, Cardiff, Manchester, Birmingham and Nottingham; The Armed Man: A Mass For Peace celebrates its 20th anniversary in 2020.
+Looking Ahead: North American premiere of Miserere by DCINY at Carnegie Hall in New York (20 Jan); new saxophone concerto for Jess Gillam, Extravaganza, with first performances in Cardiff and Berlin (May); UK tour of Miserere visiting London, Cardiff, Manchester, Birmingham and Nottingham (Jun); The Armed Man: A Mass For Peace celebrates its 20th anniversary in 2020.